peteroupc/peteroupc.github.io/randmisc.md

 [^29]: Chakraborty, S., Bhattacharjee, S., "[**Modeling proportion of success in high school leaving examination- A comparative study of Inflated Unit Lindley and Inflated Beta distribution**](https://arxiv.org/abs/2103.08916)", arXiv:2103.08916 [stat.ME], 2021.

+[^30]: Grassia, A., "On a family of distributions with argument between 0 and 1 obtained by transformation of the gamma and derived compound distributions", _Australian Journal of Statistics_, 1977.

-[^30]: Jodrá, P., "A note on the right truncated Weibull distribution and the minimum of power function distributions", 2020.
+[^31]: Jodrá, P., "A note on the right truncated Weibull distribution and the minimum of power function distributions", 2020.

-[^31]: Elgohari, Hanaa, and Haitham Yousof.
+[^32]: Elgohari, Hanaa, and Haitham Yousof.
 "New Extension of Weibull Distribution: Copula, Mathematical Properties and Data Modeling."
 Stat., Optim.
 Inf.
 Comput., Vol.8, December 2020.

-[^32]: Marshall, A.W. and Olkin, I., 1997.
+[^33]: Marshall, A.W. and Olkin, I., 1997.
 A new method for adding a parameter to a family of distributions with application to the exponential and Weibull families.
 Biometrika, 84(3), pp.641-652.

-[^33]: Rady,  E.H.A.,  Hassanein,  W.A.,  Elhaddad,  T.A., "The power Lomax distribution with an application to bladder cancer data", (2016).
+[^34]: Rady,  E.H.A.,  Hassanein,  W.A.,  Elhaddad,  T.A., "The power Lomax distribution with an application to bladder cancer data", (2016).

-[^34]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.
+[^35]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.

-[^35]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+[^36]: Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^36]: A Lipschitz continuous function, with constant _L_, is a continuous function such that _f_(_x_) and _f_(_y_) are no more than _L_\*_&epsilon;_ apart whenever _x_ and _y_ are points in the domain that are no more than _&epsilon;_ apart.
+[^37]: A Lipschitz continuous function, with constant _L_, is a continuous function such that _f_(_x_) and _f_(_y_) are no more than _L_\*_&epsilon;_ apart whenever _x_ and _y_ are points in the domain that are no more than _&epsilon;_ apart.
 Roughly speaking, the function has a defined slope at all points or "almost everywhere", and that slope is bounded wherever it's defined.

-[^37]: Ker-I Ko makes heavy use of the inverse modulus of continuity in his complexity theory, for example, "Computational complexity of roots of real functions."
+[^38]: Ker-I Ko makes heavy use of the inverse modulus of continuity in his complexity theory, for example, "Computational complexity of roots of real functions."
 In _30th Annual Symposium on Foundations of Computer Science_, pp. 204-209.
 IEEE Computer Society, 1989.

-[^38]: Here is a sketch of the proof: Because the quantile function _Q_(_x_) is continuous on a closed interval, it's uniformly continuous there.
+[^39]: Here is a sketch of the proof: Because the quantile function _Q_(_x_) is continuous on a closed interval, it's uniformly continuous there.
 For this reason, there is a positive function _&omega;_<sup>&minus;1</sup>(_&epsilon;_) such that _Q_(_x_) is less than _&epsilon;_-away from _Q_(_y_) whenever _x_ is less than _&omega;_<sup>&minus;1</sup>(_&epsilon;_)-away from _y_, for every _&epsilon;_&gt;0 and for any _x_ and _y_ in that interval.
 The inverse modulus of continuity is one such function, which is formed by inverting a modulus of continuity admitted by _Q_, as long as that modulus is continuous and monotone increasing on that interval to make that modulus invertible.
 Finally, max(0, ceil(&minus;ln(_z_)/ln(_&beta;_))) is an upper bound on the number of base-_&beta;_ fractional digits needed to store 1/_z_ with an error of at most _&epsilon;_.

-[^39]: Morina, G., Łatuszyński, K., et al., "[**From the Bernoulli Factory to a Dice Enterprise via Perfect Sampling of Markov Chains**](https://arxiv.org/abs/1912.09229v1)", arXiv:1912.09229v1 [math.PR], 2019.
+[^40]: Morina, G., Łatuszyński, K., et al., "[**From the Bernoulli Factory to a Dice Enterprise via Perfect Sampling of Markov Chains**](https://arxiv.org/abs/1912.09229v1)", arXiv:1912.09229v1 [math.PR], 2019.

-[^40]: Canonne, C., Kamath, G., Steinke, T., "[**The Discrete Gaussian for Differential Privacy**](https://arxiv.org/abs/2004.00010)", arXiv:2004.00010 [cs.DS], 2020.
+[^41]: Canonne, C., Kamath, G., Steinke, T., "[**The Discrete Gaussian for Differential Privacy**](https://arxiv.org/abs/2004.00010)", arXiv:2004.00010 [cs.DS], 2020.

-[^41]: Karney, C.F.F., 2016.
+[^42]: Karney, C.F.F., 2016.
 Sampling exactly from the normal distribution.
 ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
 Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

-[^42]: Chewi, S., Gerber, P., et al., "[**Rejection sampling from shape-constrained distributions in sublinear time**](https://arxiv.org/abs/2105.14166)", arXiv:2105.14166, 2021
+[^43]: Chewi, S., Gerber, P., et al., "[**Rejection sampling from shape-constrained distributions in sublinear time**](https://arxiv.org/abs/2105.14166)", arXiv:2105.14166, 2021

-[^43]: Grassia, A., "On a family of distributions with argument between 0 and 1 obtained by transformation of the gamma and derived compound distributions", _Australian Journal of Statistics_, 1977.
+[^44]: Mullahy, J., "Specification and testing of some modified count data models", 1986.

 <a id=License></a>
 ## License